 A Song of Ice and Fire has a notable inversion in Brienne of Tarth.
-Nobody can dispute the "of War" bit... it's the "Lady" part she completely pounds into the ground what with being neither demure, ladylike, refined nor in the least bit pretty.
+Nobody can dispute the "of War" bit... it's the "Lady" part she completely pounds into the ground.
+She's not demure, ladylike, refined nor in the least bit pretty: even at rest, she moves more like a bloke.
 She's even called "Brienne the Beauty" as an Ironic Nickname.
+You won't catch her wearing a dress unless overwhelming force has been involved, mainly because she's all too well aware that she comes across as a fairly tall, well-built guy trying unsuccessfully to pass.
 Otherwise, she's one of the closest things to a Knight In Shining Armour you can find in the series.

 From the Star Trek: Deep Space Nine Relaunch, Sirella (Martok's wife).
 She holds herself with grace and dignity at all times, while retaining the fierce and violent aspect of a Klingon noble.
 Other characters comment on this all the time.
 In fact, Sirella goes out of her way to be a Lady of War, and in one scene is visably unhappy when she admits that the villain's Compelling Voice caused her to momentarily lose her composure.